Academic Catalog 2024-2025

 Chapel

 Chapel is offered four times a week.
 We have morning gatherings on Monday, Wednesday, and Friday at 9:45 a.m., as well as an evening gathering on Thursday at 9:00 p.m.
 On Wednesday, Chapel is offered at the Point Loma campus and the Liberty Station campus.
 Chapel gatherings are designed to encourage greater intimacy with God and one another while also inviting us to respond to God’s calling to minister and serve in our greater community.
 Chapels engage a diverse number of voices from outside the PLNU community as well as PLNU faculty, staff and students.
 Wednesdays are usually our Community Chapel days, when the Chapel preaching team will teach from Scripture in connection with the Chapel theme for the year.
-It is the university’s belief that Chapel has an important role in Christian liberal arts education and, as such, is required for all undergraduate students.
+It is the university’s belief that Chapel has an important role in Christian liberal arts education and, as such, is required for all students in an undergraduate program.

 Spiritual Care